🥂

 📝Exam Study NotesWSET / CMS

-• Récoltant-Manipulant (RM) status: Pouillon grows all its own grapes across 7.7ha and 42-43 parcels, vinifying them separately by parcel using native yeasts, a defining contrast to négociant practice
+• Récoltant-Manipulant (RM) status: Pouillon grows all its own grapes across dozens of parcels, vinifying them separately by parcel using native yeasts, a defining contrast to négociant practice

 • Méthode Fabrice Pouillon (MFP): no external sugar additions for secondary fermentation; relies entirely on natural grape sugars; applied to all wines from 2019 vintage; formal bottle stamping initiative announced for 2026

-• Biodynamic conversion began 2003 and includes preparations 500 and 501, horse plowing, compost, herbal sprays, cover crops, and pheromone confusion for pest management in a cool northern climate
+• Organic conversion began 2003 and includes horse plowing, compost, herbal sprays, and cover crops in a cool northern climate

-• Solera system in foudres established 1997; 25 hectoliters drawn annually; one of the few Champagne producers maintaining a multi-decade solera for a non-vintage blend
+• Solera system in foudres established 1997; about 30 percent racked off and replaced each year; one of the few Champagne producers maintaining a multi-decade solera for a non-vintage blend

-• Vineyard profile: 65% Pinot Noir, 20% Pinot Meunier, 15% Chardonnay; average vine age 45 years; holdings span Grand Cru Aÿ and Premier Cru Mareuil-sur-Aÿ among seven villages
+• Vineyard profile: planted to Pinot Noir, Pinot Meunier, and Chardonnay; holdings span Grand Cru Aÿ and Premier Cru Mareuil-sur-Aÿ among seven villages